 Students who have enrolled as non-attending students cannot carry on their studies at the Saimaa University of Applied Sciences, participate in courses or supervised work placement/clinical practice, or receive supervision for their Bachelor’s thesis.
 Credits are not recorded when a student is non-attending (although study through the open polytechnic is admissible for registration as transferable credits or approved for the study programme for the record when the student returns to attending status).
 UAS students who wish to attend open polytechnic studies must pay an external student’s fee.

 Students who have enrolled as non-attending students are not entitled to student financial aid.
-Therefore, non-attending students must cancel their student aid by the 15th day of the month preceeding the first month when they will be non-attending in order to avoid recovery claims due to overpayment.
+Therefore, non-attending students must cancel their student aid by the 15th day of the month preceding the first month when they will be non-attending in order to avoid recovery claims due to overpayment.

 The period for which a student has enrolled as a non-attending student is not included in his or her right of study.
 A student who has enrolled as a non-attending student for the entire academic year can resume his or her studies at the beginning of the spring term by re-enrolling as an attending student.